JuanGaljoen/my-portfolio/README.md

-Portfolio Readme
+Welcome to My Portfolio

-Welcome to my portfolio!
-This site is hosted at https://juanviljoen.com and showcases my skills, projects, and experiences.
-The frontend of the portfolio was built using React.
+This site, hosted at juanviljoen.com, showcases my skills, projects, and experiences.
+The frontend was built using React.
 Below is an overview of the technologies used in this project:

 ![resumeFlow](https://github.com/JuanBiljoen/cloud-resume/assets/111522309/8dbb948f-9797-438a-aaa9-e498057f8db1)

 Technologies and Services Used

+AWS Services

--AWS S3 (Simple Storage Service):
+AWS S3 (Simple Storage Service):
-Used to store the static files, including HTML, CSS, JavaScript, and images that make up the frontend of the portfolio.
+Used to store static files, including HTML, CSS, JavaScript, and images for the portfolio.

--AWS CloudFront:
+AWS CloudFront:

-Used as a content delivery network (CDN) to serve the portfolio's static content globally with low latency and high performance.
+Serves as a content delivery network (CDN) to deliver the portfolio's static content globally with low latency and high performance.

--AWS Certificate Manager:
+AWS Certificate Manager:

-Used to manage SSL/TLS certificates to ensure secure communication between clients and CloudFront.
+Manages SSL/TLS certificates for secure communication between clients and CloudFront.

--AWS Lambda:
+AWS Lambda:

-Utilized for serverless compute to run the code that adds a view to the visitor count.
+Utilized for serverless computing to run the code that tracks visitor counts.

--API Gateway:
+API Gateway:

-To enhance the portfolio with dynamic functionalities and enable serverless compute, an API Gateway is used.
-It allows interaction with the AWS Lambda function to add to the visitor count dynamically.
+Enhances the portfolio with dynamic functionalities, enabling interaction with the AWS Lambda function to update the visitor count.

--DynamoDB:
+DynamoDB:

-Utilized as a NoSQL database for storing visitor count.
+A NoSQL database used to store the visitor count.

+CI/CD
--GitHub Actions:
+GitHub Actions:
-Used to automate the build and deployment process of the portfolio whenever changes are pushed to the main branch.
+Automates the build and deployment process whenever changes are pushed to the main branch.

- <! --- in progress ---> -Terraform:
+Infrastructure as Code
+Terraform:

-Used for infrastructure as code (IAC) to define and provision the AWS resources required for hosting the portfolio.
+Used to define and provision the AWS resources required for the visitor counter.

 Deployment Process
 The deployment process for this portfolio is automated using GitHub Actions.
-Whenever changes are pushed to the main branch, the following steps are performed:
+When changes are pushed to the main branch, the following steps are executed:

--Build Frontend:
+Build Frontend:
 The React frontend is built, optimized, and prepared for deployment.

- <! --- In progress --->
--Terraform Deployment:
+Terraform Deployment:
 Terraform scripts are executed to provision or update the necessary AWS resources, including S3 buckets, CloudFront distribution, Lambda functions, and DynamoDB tables.

--Secure Communication:
+Secure Communication:

-SSL/TLS certificates are managed using AWS Certificate Manager, ensuring secure communication between clients and the CloudFront distribution.
+SSL/TLS certificates are managed using AWS Certificate Manager to ensure secure communication between clients and the CloudFront distribution.

--Global Distribution:
+Global Distribution:

-CloudFront is configured to distribute the static content of the portfolio to edge locations worldwide, reducing latency for users.
+CloudFront is configured to distribute the portfolio's static content to edge locations worldwide, reducing latency for users.

 Feedback and Contact
 I welcome any feedback or suggestions for improvements to my portfolio.
-If you have any questions or would like to get in touch with me, feel free to reach out via the contact form on my portfolio.
+If you have any questions or would like to get in touch, please reach out via the contact form on my portfolio.

-Thank you for visiting my portfolio!
+Thank you for visiting!
 I hope you find it informative and enjoyable.